Wreath products in the automorphism group of a full shift: A simpler construction that gives and some other groups

-Neumann shows in \cite{Ne37} that two such groups are isomorphic if and only if the defining sequences are the same.
-Since he assumes the numbers are odd, and the even case is the most natural one in our present context, we recall the proof.
+Neumann defines the Neumann groups in \cite{Ne37}.
+Note that in Neumann groups, $a$ and $b$ act by even permutations, and thus their actions can be taken to be by elements of $\prod_i \Alt(\{u_{i,j} \;|\; 1 \leq j \leq n_i\})$.
+He shows that then two such groups are isomorphic if and only if the defining sequences are the same.
+We include the proof of this fact.

-\begin{lemma} Let $G$ be the Neumann group coming from a sequence $5 \leq n_1, n_2, \ldots$.
-Then the isomorphism type of $G$ determines the sequence $(n_i)_i$. \end{lemma}
+\begin{lemma} Let $G$ be the Neumann group coming from a sequence $5 \leq n_1 < n_2 < \ldots$ of odd numbers.
+Then the isomorphism type of $G$ determines the sequence $(n_i)_i$.
+In fact, the sequence is determined by the isomorphism types of finite simple normal subgroups. \end{lemma}